-In statistical physics, the second-order phase transition is a continuous transition but the first-order phase transition is a discontinuous one.
+In statistical physics, the second-order phase transition is a continuous transition, whereas the first-order phase transition is a discontinuous one.
 They belong to different types of phase transitions and have different equations of state.
-The great advantage of the DL method is the ability to extract hidden features automatically from data set without the need of human intervention.
-The neural network should itself select the appropriate features within the data which are most sensitive to the properties of different types of equations of state.
-In order to get physical insights of how the neural-network discriminate the phase transitions in the Ising model, it is instructive to visualize the complex dependence learned by the network.
+The great advantage of the DL method is the ability to extract hidden features automatically from a dataset without the need of human intervention.
+The neural network should itself select appropriate features within the data that are most sensitive to the properties of different types of equations of state.
+To obtain physical insights into how the neural-network discriminates the phase transitions in the Ising model, it is useful to visualize the complex dependence learned by the network.
 DL uses multiple layers of representation to learn descriptive features directly from training data.
-The important features, which used in the classification process for phase transitions and for identifying any underlying physical quantities, may be encoded in the convolutional filter kernels~\cite{FeatureWeightFilter}, the weight matrices~\cite{CNNIsing2,FeatureWeightFilter,Feature2DIsing}, or the activations of the hidden units in the network~\cite{FeatureActivation}.
-The sets of variational parameters, specifically the weights and the biases at each layer of the neural network, are optimized during the training process.
-They will converge to certain values which encode the solution to the particular problem under consideration.
+The important features, which are used in the classification process for phase transitions and for identifying any underlying physical quantities, may be encoded in convolutional filter kernels~\cite{FeatureWeightFilter}, weight matrices~\cite{CNNIsing2,FeatureWeightFilter,Feature2DIsing}, or the activations of hidden units in the network~\cite{FeatureActivation}.
+The sets of variational parameters, specifically the weights and biases at each layer of the neural network, are optimized during the training process.
+They will converge to certain values, which encode the solution to the particular problem under consideration.